 All non-battery-operated Z-Wave devices within the network will act as Z-Wave repeaters—regardless of vendor—to increase reliability of the network.

 The SmartThings Hub is a security-enabled Z-Wave product.
 When a security-enabled Z-Wave device is added to the Hub's network, its secure communication will be 128-bit AES encrypted.

 The SmartThings Hub has support for the Association Command Class—it has one association group, the "Lifeline" group, which supports sending associated devices reset notifications when the Hub is factory reset.

 The SmartThings Hub does not map the Basic Command Class to any functionality.
 It ignores Basic Get requests, though in some cases of legacy support for older Z-Wave sensors it may interpret Basic Set commands as sensor activation events.

 Because the Hub is a certified Z-Wave device, you can add it to another Z-Wave network.
 Note that you can only add a Hub to a different Z-Wave network if no Z-Wave devices have been added.
 Otherwise, you should remove all Z-Wave devices from the Hub first by putting them through a device exclusion.
 SmartThings strongly discourages adding the Hub to another Z-Wave network.
 We cannot offer support for disconnected Z-Wave devices or the inability to add devices through the Hub as a result of including the Hub into another Z-Wave network.

 Here are the steps to put the Hub into learn mode to receive network information from another Z-Wave controller:

 - Prepare the other Z-Wave controller to copy its network information to the Hub.
-This may be called include, add, transfer, copy, or replicate mode
+This may be called include, add, transfer, shift, copy, or replicate mode

 - Tap the Hub